-10 African Love Ballads Perfect For Any Day
+Top 10 Africa Romantic Songs by African Artists - Africa.com

 Mafikizolo – Ndihamba Nawe

 If you’re looking for a song to add not only to your Valentine’s Day list but also your wedding playlist, then “Ndihamba Nawe” from South Africa’s Mafikizolo is a must.
 The song is off their 2007 album titled “Sibongile”, and it is one of South Africa’s most popular wedding songs.
-The song is a declaration of love as one finds the person that they want to spend their life with.
+The song is a declaration of love as one finds the person that they want to spend their life with thus making it to be among top 10 Africa romantic songs.

 Vanessa Mdee featuring K.O – Nobody But Me